-This weeklong intensive course is designed to provide participants with a solid foundation in permaculture design and practical techniques to begin experimenting on their own, in their own climate.
+This weeklong condensed course is meant to provide participants with a solid foundation in permaculture design and practical techniques to begin experimenting on their own, in their own climate.
 Essentially a full PDC, the intro to permaculture is distilled down to the most essential parts, about one third of the course is lecture, group discussions, and other class activities.
 Another third is hands-on practical work that demonstrates effective techniques for alternative living.
 And the last third is dedicated to field visits and trips around the lake to connect with local farmers, explore the area, and truly see the permaculture principles in action.
-The price includes three meals a day, plus snacks, coffee/tea, and dessert, as well as shared lodging, all at the swanky Bambu Guest House.

 Dive into the world of permaculture with our team of experienced farmers and designers here in Tzununa, Guatemala

 There are literally hundreds of definitions of permaculture and as far as we are concerned, they are ALL VALID.
 Part of respecting and valuing diversity and self-regulation means tolerating ideas or interpretations that one may not agree with.
 While we spend a lot of time in the garden and working in nature, permaculture is applicable to all aspects of life and is more of a design science which we teach through landscape and ecosystem management.
 A more technical approach to permaculture suggests that we mimic nature and natural patterns to design and implement ecosystems that meet our collective needs.
 A deeper definition considers the whole of human culture and suggests that permaculture is a tool for designing new ecological culture, considering the whole of the earth in all of its strategies.
 Whatever definition works for you is cool.
 We like to say, it doesn’t matter what you call it, just so long as the work gets done!

 Meet the instructors